-Diagnostic features include a sequence of records capable of storing 1024 time-tagged events.
+Diagnostic features include an event recorder capable of storing 1024 time-tagged events, oscillography capable of storing up to 64 records with programmable trigger, content and sampling rate, and data logger acquisition of up to 16 channels, with programmable content and sampling rate.
 The internal clock used for time-tagging can be synchronized with an IRIG-B signal or via the SNTP protocol over the Ethernet port.
 This precise time stamping allows the sequence of events to be determined throughout the system.
-Events can also be programmed (via FlexLogicTM equations) to trigger oscillography data capture which may be set to record the measured parameters before and after the event for viewing on a personal computer (PC).
+Events can also be programmed (via FlexLogic[TM] equations) to trigger oscillography data capture which may be set to record the measured parameters before and after the event for viewing on a personal computer (PC).
 These tools significantly reduce troubleshooting time and simplify report generation in the event of a system fault.

 Several options are available for communication.
 A faceplate RS232 port can be used to connect to a computer for the programming of settings and the monitoring of actual values.
 The RS232 port has a fixed baud rate of 19.2 kbps.
 The rear RS485 port allows independent access by operating and engineering staff.
 It can be connected to system computers with baud rates up to 115.2 kbps.
 All serial ports use the Modbus RTU protocol.
 The 100Base-FX Ethernet interface provides fast, reliable communications in noisy environments.
 The Ethernet port supports IEC 61850, Modbus/TCP, and TFTP protocols, PTP (according to IEEE Std.
-1588-2008 or IEC 61588), and allows access to the relay via any standard web browser (C30 web pages).
-The IEC 60870-5-104 protocol is supported on the Ethernet port, and DNP 3.0 and IEC 60870-5-104 cannot be enabled at the same time.
+1588-2008 or IEC 61588), and allows access to the relay via any standard web browser (T35 web pages).
+The IEC 60870-5-104 protocol is supported on the Ethernet port.
+DNP 3.0 and IEC 60870-5-104 cannot be enabled at the same time.
 The Ethernet port also supports the Parallel Redundancy Protocol (PRP) of IEC 62439-3 (clause 4, 2012) when purchased as a CPU module option.

-The C30 IEDs use flash memory technology which allows field upgrading as new features are added.
+The T35 IEDs use flash memory technology which allows field upgrading as new features are added.
+The following Single line diagram illustrates the relay functionality using ANSI (American National Standards Institute) device numbers.